-The disinformation board has been paused, but the need to create it in the first place is more about being afraid of dissent, not disinformation.
+The need to create a disinformation board in the first place is still prevalent and, according to our next guest, is more about being afraid of dissent rather than disinformation.
 Back with us today is Brandon Smith (alt-market.us), Founder of the Alternative Market Project.
-He shows us how the natural evolution of the left seems to have gone from supporting all free speech no matter what to now demonizing free speech – especially if it goes against their narrative.
-He looks at what the endgame is for those on the left and on the right.
+The left has evolved from supporting all free speech no matter what to now demonizing free speech – especially if it goes against their narrative.